REL 321

 The nineteenth century Grimke and Raphall articles illustrate the amazingly diverse ways the Bible was interpreted on the subject of slavery.

-Supplemental Reading: Given, "Review of Reicke, Re-examining Paul's Letters: The History of the Pauline Correspondence"; Frank W. Hughes, "Pseudonymity as Rhetoric: A Prolegomenon to the Study of Pauline Pseudepigrapha"
+Supplemental Reading: Boring, I and II Thessalonians: A Commentary (The New Testament Library); Given, "Review of Reicke, Re-examining Paul's Letters: The History of the Pauline Correspondence"; Frank W. Hughes, "Pseudonymity as Rhetoric: A Prolegomenon to the Study of Pauline Pseudepigrapha"

-The Universal Paul I: Absent in Body, Present in Spirit (Colossians)
+Dec 4 The Universal Paul: Absent in Body, Present in Spirit (Colossians and Ephesians)

 Supplemental Reading: Epistle to the Laodiceans;

-May 6 The Ecclesiastical Paul I: Teacher of the Logos of Leadership (1 Timothy, Titus, Ignatius)
+Dec 6 The Ecclesiastical Paul: Teacher of the Logos of Leadership (1 Timothy, 2 Timothy, Titus)